 Xylochemistry - the use of wood as a source of raw materials for chemical synthesis - provides a climate-neutral alternative to the conventional use of fossil carbon sources such as natural gas or oil.
+Climate and agriculture in many parts of the United States and select partners worldwide offer opportunities to utilized renewable biomass a rew material for the chemical industry.

 In the early days of organic chemistry natural substances such as ethanol or bitter almond oil (benzaldehyde) were the only organic chemical substances available with relative purity.
 In the 19th century the initially worthless waste product, coal tar, became an important source of important basic chemicals such as aniline or naphthalene.
 This development formed the basis of tar-chemistry that soon provided light-fast dyes and synthetic pharmaceuticals.
 Only in the course of the 20th century was coal tar replaced by today's dominant commodity crude oil.
 Presently, most chemical value chains originate from this latter source.
 Only a small portion of the world's crude oil production is refined into complex chemical products, but this still represents a staple entry point for modern chemical synthesis.
 The use of fossil carbon sources, connected with the required recovery from underground deposits, however, leads to the steady increase in the carbon inventory in the atmosphere, which contributes significantly to global warming.